-David*, the Christar worker who started this project explains, “Discipleship materials for Turks generally come from the West and are translated into Turkish.
+Christar worker David*, who’s been involved with this project since 2007, explains, “Discipleship materials for Turks generally come from the West and are translated into Turkish.
 But Timothy Project lessons are designed by Turkish Christians for the Turkish church.
 They include scenarios reflecting daily life so believers can discuss what obedience would look like.
 The believers in this church were thrilled to have lessons that ‘felt’ like their own lives and helped them to grow.”

 Churches of Turkish believers around the world are growing!
 But resources that teach Turks how to live out their Christian faith are scarce.
 The Timothy Project is filling this gap by creating culturally relevant Bible lessons that show believers how to study Scripture and prompt them to discuss how to apply it in their culture.

 For many, this approach is a unique way to study the Bible.
 It’s not unique to Turkish culture, however.
 Generally, Turks are group-oriented and learn through discussion.
 However, religious instruction is typically delivered through lectures rather than through interaction.
 But when Turkish believers communicated biblical truths in the traditional lecture style, they found that it wasn’t very effective in changing lives.

 The Timothy Project was created to provide Turkish believers with a method to study the Bible in a culturally relevant way: through interaction.
 David mentors a team of Turkish writers who create group Bible study lessons, and is training Turkish believers to serve as coaches for this team.